Skip to Main Content

 Tools 2145770 Cmyk

-NICUM, the Northern Illinois casualty and liability insurance program, is the most economic and secure insurance option for conference churches.
+NICUM, the Northern Illinois casualty and liability insurance program, is the most economical and secure insurance option for conference churches.
 It covers a host of concerns.
-The program will not drop churches from coverage.

-NICUM does not pay claims for maintenance-related damages.
+NICUM does not pay claims for maintenance-related damages, so it's wise to take good care of your church's property.

 Under the terms of the policy, the insurance does not cover damages caused by cosmetic problems (e.g., building settling, cracking, shrinking, etc.) or the church’s failure to maintain the premises (e.g., wear and tear, rust, corrosion, erosion, fungus, decay, deterioration, wet or dry rot, and mold).